calinux-py/WhoDAT/README.md

 *API Keys are NOT required but will limit the usefulness considerably.
 They are free.
 Don't be lazy.
 You can skip the OpenAI API if you don't want AI analysis.*

-WhoDAT requires API keys from several services.
+WhoDAT uses API keys from several services.
 All are FREE (except openai but its like a penny).
 Add your keys in config/config.ini under the relevant sections:

 - [VirusTotal](https://docs.virustotal.com/reference/overview)
 - [Google Safe Browsing](https://console.cloud.google.com/apis/api/safebrowsing.googleapis.com)